A homotopy invariant of stable maps to oriented surfaces: Generic homotopies of maps to

 We note that members $f_t$ of a generic family $F=\{f_t\}$ may not be generic maps.
 We will next list several instances when a member $f_t$ of a generic homotopy of maps to $\R^2$ is not generic.
+This list is exhaustive when $F$ is a generic homotopy, see Theorem~\ref{th:4}.